br18/PokemonExampleProject/PokemonDetailsFeature/README.md

 # PokemonDetailsFeature

-A description of this package.
+Show details of Pokemon with a given id.